 Potting soil which stays wet creates conditions perfect for root rot.
 When the soil has dried down about one third or halfway down from the top you should water the complete top of the soil.

 Make sure the drainage holes in the pot are not blocked to allow excess water that can accumulate in the bottom of the planter to drain.

 These plants do not like soggy soil or to sit in water.

 New plants can have a thick canopy… you should expect to lose of some of the interior foliage as the plant begins its acclimation to your indoor setting.

 If you are overwatering, you’ll usually notice the leaf tips begin to turn yellow and fall off from the stems as well as the new growth coming out very pale.
 The plant may also experience stem rot.

-On the other side if you’re under watering the tips of Seifrizii will turn brown as well as the new growth.
+On the other side if you’re under watering the Seifrizii leaves may exhibit brown edges and turn brown as well as the new growth.

 What Is The Best Lighting Conditions indoors?

-Most Bamboos are nurtured and shade-acclimated for interior use and should do well in most locations.
+Most Bamboo reed palms are nurtured and shade-acclimated for interior use and should do well in most locations.